pypa/packaging.python.org/source/glossary.rst

     Extension Module

-        A :term:`module` written in the low-level language of the Python implementation:
+        A :term:`Module` written in the low-level language of the Python implementation:
         C/C++ for Python, Java for Jython.
 Typically contained in a single dynamically loadable pre-compiled file, e.g.  a shared object (.so) file for Python extensions on Unix, a DLL (given the .pyd extension) for